kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(6\) *Support systems and services.* Identification of any support systems and services that are part of ensuring flight safety, including any aircraft or ship that a launch operator will use during flight.

-\(7\) *Flight safety operations.* A description of the flight safety related tests, reviews, rehearsals, and other flight safety operations that a launch operator will conduct under §[[Volume 4/C Licensing/0417 Launch safety.md#§417.115   Tests.|§417.115]] through 417.121.
+\(7\) *Flight safety operations.* A description of the flight safety related tests, reviews, rehearsals, and other flight safety operations that a launch operator will conduct under [[Volume 4/C Licensing/0417 Launch safety.md#§417.115   Tests.|§§417.115]] through 417.121.
 A flight safety plan must contain or incorporate by reference written procedures for accomplishing all flight safety operations.

 \(8\) *Unguided suborbital launch vehicles.* A launch operator's flight safety plan for the launch of an unguided suborbital rocket must meet the requirements of paragraph (b) of this section and provide the following data:

 \(i\) Launch angle limits, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]](c)(3); and

-\(ii\) All procedures for measurement of launch day winds and for performing wind weighting as required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]] and 417.233.
+\(ii\) All procedures for measurement of launch day winds and for performing wind weighting as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§§417.125]] and 417.233.

 \(c\) *Ground safety plan.* A launch operator must implement a ground safety plan that describes implementation of the hazard controls identified by a launch operator's ground safety analysis and implementation of the ground safety requirements of subpart E of this part.
 A ground safety plan must address all public safety related issues and may include other ground safety issues if a launch operator intends it to have a broader scope.
 A ground safety plan must include the following: